aaknox/react-basics/notes.md

 - less refactoring of our code = can be plug-and-play anywhere in our JS/TS files
 - more modular due to its reusability of the code into components

+Components are...a reusable piece of UI that are the core building block of our React applications.

 Learn more about JSX [here](https://reactjs.org/docs/introducing-jsx.html).

 ## Virtual DOM